An appliance repair emergency might be a leak or smoke or even a fire coming from the appliance.

 For minor fires, you could be able to use baking soda to douse the flames.
 Covering the smoking or burning spot with some baking soda will sometimes prohibit oxygen flow to the flames with very little risk of electrocution.
 Baking soda includes sodium bicarbonate, which is the same chemical in regulation fire extinguishers.
 You also might be able to smother a small fire with a heavy blanket, but only when the flames are small enough not to catch the blanket on fire as well.

 For big electrical fires, you need a Type C fire extinguisher.
 You should always be sure you own at least one Type C extinguisher in your house.
 Extinguishers need to be checked regularly to be sure they have not expired.
 If there’s a operational extinguisher on hand, just pull the pin near the top, aim the hose at the fire, and squeeze the handle.
 If the flames get too dangerous to put out alone or you think the fire might block an exit, you should leave the home immediately, shut the door behind you, and then wait for help from the local fire department.

-For the smaller appliance fires, call Philly Appliance Repair once the flames are under control and we will diagnose the cause of the fire and repair the appliance and restore it to its original condition.
+For the smaller appliance fires, call Infinity Appliance Repair once the flames are under control and we will diagnose the cause of the fire and repair the appliance and restore it to its original condition.

 Appliance Repair Cost